thekaveman/TechJobs/README.md

 ##Website Framework

-The website is built using [Jekyll](http://jekyllrb.com/).
+The website is built using [Jekyll](http://jekyllrb.com/), a Ruby-based static website generator.
 [Bootstrap](http://www.getbootstrap.com) and [Designmodo's FlatUI](http://designmodo.github.io/Flat-UI/) are being used for styles and front-end.
 Lastly, we're using open-source icons from [Flat Icon](http://www.flaticon.com).

 ##Development

-[Jekyll](http://jekyllrb.com/) is required for building the site locally, [Bundler](http://bundler.io/) is used to manage dependencies (we just use the [gh-pages gem](https://github.com/github/pages-gem) for easy bootstrapping).
+[Ruby](https://www.ruby-lang.org/en/) is required for building the site locally, [Bundler](http://bundler.io/) is used to manage dependencies.
+The [gh-pages gem](https://github.com/github/pages-gem) is used for easy bootstrapping (to install the Jekyll gem and all required dependencies, at the version level currently supported by [GitHub pages](https://pages.github.com/)).

-Once you have these tools installed, getting the website built and running locally is as simple as installing the dependencies
+Once you have Ruby and Bundler installed, getting the website built and running locally is as simple as installing the dependencies using Bundler:

     ~/TechJobs$ bundle install
     ...